talatops/Sentinal/techdocs/api-token-management.md

 Create a secure API token system for authenticating GitHub Actions webhooks and other external integrations.
 This will allow GitHub Actions to securely send scan results to the dashboard.

+**Token Format:**
+- Tokens are prefixed with `sent_` followed by a 32-byte URL-safe random string
+- Token prefix (first 12 characters: `sent_` + 7 chars) is stored in the database for identification
+- Full tokens are only shown once during creation and are never stored in plaintext
+- Tokens are hashed using SHA-256 before storage

 ## Architecture

 ### Components Needed: